 Of course, things have changed a lot in the last 240 years.
 Our founders couldn’t have foreseen a world where people could sit in bed in their pajamas and access every public record from a personal computer.

 And the real problem comes when people misuse their access to public records for extortion or to infringe on the rights of others.
-That’s when it might become possible to sue, and malpractice lawyers are the legal professionals in the best position to lead the way.
+Every state has different rules and sections to follow for this kind of crime.
+However, if you are going through the same problem, you may seek free consultation here and learn about your rights if you are in Las Vegas.
+In fact, you may also sue a person who is trying to harm your public image, and malpractice lawyers are the legal professionals in the best position to lead the way.

 Photo by Rosemary Ketchum from Pexels

 Law enforcement has access to all mugshots, but the way they use those mugshots has to be legal.
 When the police show mugshots to a victim, there are key rules that must be followed.
 When those rules are violated, people can be falsely accused or even falsely convicted.